mrange/shader-advent-2024/day-15/README.md

 end
 ```

 This simple program lets you control a character with the arrow keys.
-Hit `F1` to see the code or hit `F2` to jump into the Sprite Editor, where you can tweak the sprites to your heart’s content.
+Hit `F1` to see the code or hit `F2` to jump into the Sprite Editor, where you can tweak the sprites.

 The code itself is in `Lua`, a light but powerful language that’s a joy to code in.
-Don’t worry if it’s new to you—this program is straightforward, and you’ll get the hang of it quickly.
+Don’t worry if it’s new to you, you’ll get the hang of it quickly.

-In TIC-80, there’s a main function called `TIC` that runs every frame (that’s 60 times per second), so this is where most of the magic happens.
+In TIC-80, there’s a main function called `TIC` that runs every frame (that’s 60 times per second), so this is where most of the action happens.

 ### 🦾🤖🦿 Drawing a Big Robot 🦾🤖🦿